gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_6_AzureRTOS_and_Inter-Core_Messaging/README.md

 ## Inter-Core Messaging Security

-The Azure RTOS application will send **Button Pressed** events to the **Partner** High-Level application.
-The High-Level application will then forward the events to Azure IoT Central on behalf of the Azure RTOS application.

 Both the Azure RTOS application running on the Real-Time core and the High-Level application need **Inter-Core** messaging permissions.
 The **app_manifest.json** property **AllowedApplicationConnections** of both applications must include the _Component ID_ of the **Partner** application.

 ### Real-Time intercore capabilities